 Fishermen need to be cautious as they move around the system in their boats, especially when navigating the narrow channels between lakes.

 Those fishing from the lake shores should be cautious for the same reasons.

-The Kosi Bay lakes are best fished from a boat, and guests are welcome to hire ours to fish the three lakes.
+The Kosi Bay lakes are best fished from a boat, and guests are welcome to hire our boat to fish the three lakes.
 Please note that we do not supply fishing tackle.

 Bear in mind, though, that the fish in these lakes can be hard to find and catch without some local knowledge.
-And remember, a bad day fishing is still better than a good day at the office!
+However, a bad day fishing is still better than a good day at the office!